HobnobMancer/cazy_webscraper/docs/uniprot.rst

 ``--genera`` - List of genera to restrict the retrieval of protein to data from UniProt to proteins belonging to one of the given genera.

 ``--log``, ``-l`` - Target path to write out a log file.
 If not called, no log file is written.
 Default: None (no log file is written out).

+``--name_update`` - Boolean, whether to overwrite the existing protein name (previously retrieved from UniProt).
+Default: do not update.

 ``--nodelete_cache`` - When called, content in the existing cache dir will **not** be deleted.
 Default: False (existing content is deleted).